chris-creditdesign/nature-hiv-milestones/data/articles/milestone-3.md

 title: Milestone 3
 URL: /#
 headline: CD4 is the receptor for HIV-1
-imgURL: img/placeholder-600x400.jpg
+imgURL: img/hiv-m03.jpg
-imgCredit: Credit
+imgCredit: Location South/Alamy Stock Photo
-imgAlt: Image alt text
+imgAlt: 3D Illustration of a HIV Virus in the Body
 authorList:
     - Tanya Bondar
 ---